-Yellow and Red Striped Flag
+• Yellow and Red Striped Flag

-The adhesion on this section of the track could be affected by any reason.
+The adhesion on this section of the track could be affected by any reason other than rain giving unexpected surface conditions.
+This can include isolated damp patches on a dry track, oil gravel, grass or other debris.